 Astor was in a variety of roles in a variety of genres; although mostly an unknown actress nowadays, she appeared in a variety of movies with many famous actors that are still known today, such as Humphrey Bogart, Judy Garland, and Clark Gable.
-She hit the headlines in 1936 because of a messy child custody case, because her husband (no slouch in the infidelity/bigamy department) had threatened to reveal an alleged maneater reputation she had written about in her Secret Diary.note While said diary was never called to court because the judge demanded the whole book, not just torn-out pages or excerpts, New York Daily News Intrepid Reporter Florabel Muir got hold of it and her photocopies were published.
-It didn't damage Mary's career, however — she managed to win an Academy Award for The Great Lie in 1941.
+She hit the headlines in 1936 thanks to a messy child custody case, during which her ex-husband (no slouch in the infidelity/bigamy department himself) threatened to reveal an alleged maneater reputation (in particular, an affair with the married playwright George S. Kaufman) that she had written about in her Secret Diary.note While said diary was never called to court because the judge demanded the whole book, not just torn-out pages or excerpts, New York Daily News Intrepid Reporter Florabel Muir got hold of it and her photocopies were published.
+It didn't damage Astor's career, however — she managed to win an Academy Award for The Great Lie in 1941.

 Due to her alcoholism, Astor was recommended in rehab to write an autobiography by a priest/psychologist.
 The book became a bestseller in 1959.
 She later moved to New York, appeared on Broadway and acted on TV.
 She also became an author, writing another autobiography as well as fiction.
 She retired from acting in the 1960s and died from respiratory failure at 81 years old.

 Mary Astor films with pages on TV Tropes:

 - The Case of the Howling Dog (1934)

 - Dodsworth (1936)